 YNHTC serves patients from Connecticut, New York, New Jersey, throughout the country and beyond.
 We are a major referral center for other transplant programs faced with particularly challenging cases.regular basis so that we can monitor their progress with the transplanted organ.

 The history of Yale-New Haven Hospital extends back to 1826, when the General Hospital Society of Connecticut was chartered as the first hospital in Connecticut and the fourth voluntary hospital in the nation.
-The Hospital is the primary affiliate of the Yale University School of Medicine, which was chartered in 1810.
+The Hospital is the primary affiliate of Yale School of Medicine.

 Historical Milestones at YNHH